-This is also the case where the property is to be sold.
-The Personal Representative can sign the transfer document that will transfer the property to the person/people who have bought it.
+This is also applies if the property is to be sold.
+The Grant of Representation gives the Personal Representative authority to sign the transfer document that will transfer the property to the buyers.

-The position is slightly more complicated if the deceased person owned the property in joint names with someone else.
-There are two different ways in which two people can own property jointly; as Joint Tenants or Tenants in Common.
+The transfer process is slightly more complicated if the deceased owned the property in joint names with someone else.
+There are two different ways in which property can be jointly owned; as Joint Tenants or Tenants in Common.

 Tenants in Common

-If the person who has passed away owns the property as Tenants in Common with another person, the position is that their share of the property must be dealt with in accordance with their Will, or the Rules of Intestacy if there is no Will.
+If the property is owned jointly as tenants in common, then each owner will own a specific share.
+This is often 50% but it can be divided in any proportion.
+The deceased's share of the property must be dealt with in accordance with their Will, or the Rules of Intestacy if there is no Will.

-To deal with the transfer of the property under their Estate, the surviving joint owner is the person who has the authority to deal with any transfer.
+To deal with the transfer of a property owned as tenants in common, the surviving joint owner is the person who has the authority to deal with any transfer.
 This may or may not be the Personal Representative.
-The Land Registry will therefore not require sight of the Grant of Representation before transferring the property, as they need only act on the instructions of the surviving joint owner.
+The Land Registry will therefore not require sight of the Grant of Representation in order to deal with the legal title before transferring the property, as they need only act on the instructions of the surviving joint owner.

-If the deeds to the property are not registered, any transfer in these circumstances will be a trigger for first registration and the deeds will need to be registered first.
+If the deeds to the property are not registered, any transfer of the legal title in these circumstances will be a trigger for first registration.
 The application for the registration and the transfer can take place at the same time.

 This is all part of our Probate Complete Service, where we take full responsibility for getting the Grant of Probate and dealing with the Legal, Tax (excluding VAT), Property and Estate Administration affairs.